dimovadobi/Programming-Basics-Book-Python-MN/chapter-00.2-how-to-become-a-programmer.md

 * **C++** + CMO + STL + Boost + native development + databases + HTTP + other languages
 * **Swift** + MacOS + iOS + Cocoa + Cocoa Touch + XCode + HTTP + REST + other languages

 If the words listed above seem scary and incomprehensible to you, then you are quite at the beginning of your career and have **years to learn** until you reach the profession of a **software engineer**.
-Don't worry, every programmer goes through one or more technological stacks and has to study a **set of interconnected technologies**, but at the heart of it all is the **ability to write programming logic (coding)** that develops in this book, and the **ability to think algorithmically** (to solve programming tasks).
-You can not do without them!
+Don't worry, every programmer goes through one or more technological stacks and has to study a **set of interconnected technologies**, but the most important skill is **writing programming logic (to code)** and **thinking algorithmically** (to solve programming problems).
+Becoming a good software engineer is impossible without those skills.

 ### Programming Language Doesn't Matter!

-As already made clear, **the difference between programming languages**, and more precisely between the skills of programmers in different languages and technologies, is in about **10-20% of skills**.
+As we already made clear, the technical skills, determined by mastering a specific programming language and technology, amount to about **10-20% of a software developer’s overall skillset**.
 * All programmers have about **80-90% of the same skills**, which do not depend on language!
 These are the skills to program and develop software, and they are very similar in different programming languages and development technologies.
 * The more languages and technologies you are proficient in, the faster you will learn new languages and the less you will feel a difference between them.

-Indeed, **the programming language is almost irrelevant**, you just need to learn to program, and this starts with **coding** (this book), continues in the more complex **concepts of programming** (such as data structures, algorithms, OOP, and FP), and involves the uptake of **fundamental knowledge and skills for software development, software engineering, and computer science**.
+Let us state once again that **the choice of programming language (mostly) does not matter** - you just need to learn to program.
+This process starts with **coding** (by reading this book or enrolling in a Software Engineer program), continues with mastering more **complex programming concepts** (like data structures, algorithms, OOP, and FP), and includes using **fundamental knowledge and skills for software development, software engineering, and computer science**.

-Finally, when you take on specific technologies in a software project, only then will you need a **specific programming language**, knowledge of specific program libraries (APIs), frameworks, and software technologies (front-end UI technologies, back-end technologies, ORM technologies, etc.).
-Relax, you will learn them, all programmers learn them, but first, they learn the foundation: **to code and to do it well**.
+You will need to know a **specific programming language**, program libraries (APIs), frameworks, and software technologies (front-end UI technologies, back-end technologies, ORM technologies, etc.) once you start working on a software project.

 This book uses the **Python** language, but it is not essential and can be replaced by Java, C#, JavaScript, PHP, C++, Ruby, Swift, Go, Kotlin, or any other language.
 To master **the profession of "software developer"** it is necessary to learn **to code** (20%), learn to **think algorithmically** and **solve problems** (30%), have a **fundamental knowledge of programming and computer science** (25%) and know a **specific programming language and the technologies relevant to it** (25%).
 Be patient, for a year or two, all this can be achieved at a good starting level, as long as you are serious and diligent.